 As most restaurants by The Lo & Behold Group are, it’s quite the sight: restrained but interesting colour palette, plenty of marble, copper, and wood elements with hints of Japanese aesthetics, including a single minimalist abstract painting and grid screens with a translucent shoji paper effect.

-ESORA’s seven- and nine-course seasonal menus are priced at $218 and $278 respectively, while a customised Chef’s Menu based on your preferences is available at $348 – worth it when you consider the more premium ingredients.
-The amuse-bouche of Monaka wafers, traditionally a red bean dessert, is packed with exclusive Maison Mitteault foie gras torchon and layers of shaved myoga, mikan, roasted peanuts, and kaffir lime zest.
+ESORA’s seven- and nine-course seasonal menus are priced at $218 and $278 respectively, while a customised Chef’s Menu based on your preferences is available at $348.
+A five-course lunch menu is also on offer on select days at $128 – worth it when you consider the premium ingredients.
+An amuse-bouche of Monaka wafers, traditionally a red bean dessert, is packed with exclusive Maison Mitteault foie gras torchon and layers of shaved myoga, mikan, roasted peanuts, and kaffir lime zest.

 Koizumi uncovers the best of his ingredients with a fervent attention to detail.
 Hokkaido Scallop is encased in filo pastry and fried, then topped with leek, nori, and caviar.
 The bite is crispy and firm, and the taste so sweet and delicate.
 A picture-perfect Sashimi spread presented on a tray of maple leaves showcase autumn’s best catch, from an intensely savoury ankimo (monkfish liver) covered in leek terrine to slices of smoked bonito, buttery tuna chutoro, and lean flounder.